 There isn't any input protection, so be very careful that the inputs are connected the right way round.
 Get it wrong and the mosfet's intrinsic diode will conduct all the current that is available and probably destroy the mosfet in the process.

-It quickly became apparent that Tiny Load needs to have it's own means setting the current it draws.
+It quickly became apparent that Tiny Load needs to have it's own means of measuring the current it draws.
 There are three ways to this.

 - The simplest option is to fit an ammeter in series with the positive or negative input.